ai4reason/GRUNGE-full/hol4totptpfol/README.md

 for the export is available at the end of the files ``hhExportTh1.sml`` ``hhExportTh0.sml`` ``hhExportTf0.sml`` ``hhExportTf1.sml`` .

-To create datasets for a new version (available from March 2020) of HOL, download HOL from the main repository and repeat the previous steps.
+To create datasets for a new version of HOL, download HOL from the main repository and repeat the previous steps.